programmingkitchen/bell-labs-vote/README.md

 # Bell Labs Vote App

 # Summary
 - Voting app for use as a demo for Demo.
 Test.

+# Teardown
+- This is configured in Git Hub Actions as the pipeline.
+- Manually delete in Azure (Billing)
+- (OPTIONAL).
+Delete the action.
+Will it rebuild?

 ## References